Izack Rodda

 Izack Rodda (born 20 August 1996) is an Australian professional rugby union player.
-He currently plays for the Western Force in Super Rugby.
+He signed for Provence Rugby for the 2024/25 season after leaving Western Force in Super Rugby.
 Rodda previously played for the Queensland Reds and French Top 14 team Lyon OU.
 He is capped for the Australian national team and played at the Rugby World Cup in 2019.
 His regular position is lock.

 Family and early life

 Izack Rodda was born in Lismore in Northern New South Wales, around 40 kilometres north of his home town of Evans Head.
-He started playing junior rugby union on the Far North Coast for the Ballina Seahorses RUFC.
+He started playing junior rugby union on the Far North Coast for Lismore City Rugby Club.
 Rodda was selected for NSW Country junior teams, and also played some rugby league in his early years as a lock forward or prop.

 The young Rodda switched his focus to playing rugby union at the age of thirteen, initially as a number eight but later at lock as he grew in stature.
 He attended Ipswich Grammar in Queensland for his final two years of high school and was selected for the Australian Schoolboys rugby team in 2014.